dipanshuptdr22/CPU_Scheduler/README.md

 <h1 align="center">CPU Scheduling Algorithms Simulator (C++)</h1>

 <p align="center">
-This project implements multiple CPU scheduling algorithms in C++ and compares their performance using metrics such as Waiting Time, Turnaround Time, and Response Time.
+A C++ program that simulates multiple CPU scheduling algorithms and compares their performance using metrics like Waiting Time, Turnaround Time, and Response Time.
 </p>

 <hr>

 <h2>Overview</h2>
 <p>
-This program simulates how an operating system schedules processes.
+This project demonstrates how different CPU scheduling algorithms work in an Operating System.
-Users provide arrival time and burst time for each process, and the program calculates performance metrics for different scheduling algorithms.
+The program takes process arrival time and burst time as input and calculates the performance metrics for each scheduling algorithm.
 </p>

 <hr>